EHRI/docs/docs/administration/institution-data.rst

 .. image:: images/data-management-harvesting.png
     :alt: The data management harvesting tab

-At present the harvesting tab only supports harvesting files via the OAI-PMH protocol.
+At present the source tab, for harvesting datasets, only supports harvesting files via the OAI-PMH protocol.
 To do so, click on the "Harvest Files..." button and fill in the three fields required to describe the endpoint.
 These are:

 OAI-PMH endpoint URL
   The address of the OAI-PMH server, without any parameters.